 COURSE CONTENT YEAR 1: UNIT 1 Students will learn about the properties of materials, processes through theory, product analysis and visits to local industries.
 UNIT 2 Students will design and make a small project in order to learn the skills necessary to undertake a larger scale project in Year 13.
 This work will also reinforce the work undertaken in the theory part of the course.
-YEAR 2: UNIT 3 • Students will continue to develop their knowledge of materials and process through product analysis. • Students start their design and make project.
+YEAR 2: UNIT 3 - Students will continue to develop their knowledge of materials and process through product analysis. - Students start their design and make project.
 ASSESSMENT PAPER 1 Written exam: Technical principles, 30% of A level.
-PAPER 2 Written exam: Designing and making principles, 20% of A level.
-PAPER 3 Practical application of technical principles.
+PAPER 2 Written exam: Designing and making principles, 20% of A level. - This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of creative careers - They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning into practice by producing prototypes of their choice ENTRY REQUIREMENTS GCSE Design and Technology Grade 6 Further details: Speak to: Mr K Newton knewton@chipping-norton.oxon.sch.uk aqa.org.uk/subjects/design-andtechnology/as-and-A level/design-andtechnology-product-design-7552 PAPER 3 Practical application of technical principles.
 Portfolio and photographic evidence of final prototype.
 50% of A level.
 WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
 Students who have studied this course have continued into Higher Education at some of the top Universities for Design and Engineering.
-Popular courses are, product design, architecture and engineering.
-Many students have also gained employment and training at BMW Mini and Jaguar/Landrover for example.
+Popular courses are product design, architecture and engineering.
+Many students have also gained employment and training at BMW Mini and Jaguar/Land Rover for example.